allmhuran/cdcx/README.md

 # Introduction

-CDCX makes working with SQL Server Change Data Capture simpler, and more efficient.
+Extensions to improve performance and developer experience when working SQL Server Change Data Capture.